 If you're interested in Portugal's historic ships and navigational tools, this museum, which fills the west wing of the Monastery of Jerónimos, is worth a look.
 It's refreshingly uncrowded, and sailors love it.

-Casa Pasteis de Belém
+Casa Pastéis de Belém (Lisbon)

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves, delighted to be your travel partner.
-This time we return for a quick look at Lisbon before heading north for small town Portuguese adventures.
+This time we return for a quick look at Lisbon before heading north for small-town Portuguese adventures.

 We'll remember Lisbon's glory days, eat barnacles with a fisherwoman, learn the story of Portugal's Romeo and Juliet, dance on the beach, march with pilgrims on the anniversary of a miracle, and sample student life at the Oxford of Portugal.

-Like no other European capital, Lisbon has an old time charm — it feels like San Francisco but older, grittier... and less expensive.
+Like no other European capital, Lisbon has an old-time charm — it feels like San Francisco, but older and grittier…less expensive.

 The city is a complex mix: Immigrants from its former empire, the boost of a recent world's fair, a vibrant young democracy — after a long period of fascism — and money from the European Union all give Lisbon bounce.
-But grand old Lisbon was built with the riches of new world discoveries.
+But grand old Lisbon was built with the riches of New World discoveries.

-This monument honors an entire culture of discovery: Prince Henry the Navigator, Vasco da Gama and his fellow explorers, great writers, poets, missionaries and the queen.
+This monument honors an entire culture of discovery: Prince Henry the Navigator, Vasco da Gama and his fellow explorers, great writers, poets, missionaries, and the queen.